 Desktop Sharing and Screen Sharing tools enable employees to share their screens with other employees whether they’re in the same office or working remotely.

 Depending on the features of each tool, users can do screen shares, remote control other computers and devices, whiteboard ideas, collaborate on projects, video-conference, text chat, voice calls and more.

-Here is our list of the 7 best desktop sharing software:
+Here is our list of the nine best desktop sharing software:

-- TeamViewer EDITOR’S CHOICE Our top pick for desktop sharing solution for both home and enterprise users.
-Remote Desktop sharing software with remote access, mobile video sharing, and more.
+- TeamViewer Remote Desktop sharing software with remote access, mobile video sharing, and more.
 Free version available for personal use.

 - Zoom Video conferencing solution with screen sharing, meeting calendaring, and mobile screen sharing.

 - Microsoft Teams This videoconferencing system has become a global institution during the time of the Covid pandemic.
 The system can be used for group chats, brainstorming, and board meetings thanks to its screen sharing features.
 Runs on Windows.

 - Join.me Online screen sharing solution with audio and video conference calls, whiteboarding, and customizable meeting links.